Applications are closed for 2023. Subscribe for future updates.

 Bill McClain – Executive Director at The Guiding Institute for Developmental Education, Inc.

-Karla Mounts – Founder and Creator of Soy Emprendedor
+Karla Mounts – Operations Manager, iGnosis Management and Founder of Soy Emprendedor

-Randon Pender – President of the Winston-Salem Black Chamber of Commerce
+Randon Pender – Winston-Salem Black Chamber of Commerce

-MBE Grant Program funds are administered through Greater Winston-Salem, Inc.’s 501(c)3 foundation, The Greater Winston-Salem Chamber of Commerce Foundation.
+MBE Grant Program funds are administered through Greater Winston-Salem, Inc.’s 501(c)3 foundation, The Greater Winston-Salem, Inc. Foundation.
 All funding received is distributed directly to recipient businesses.

-Allegacy Federal Credit Union, The Budd Group, Alan and Lisa Caldwell, Cook Medical, Duke Energy, Flow Automotive, Flow Lexus, Front Street Capital, Drew and Kelley Hancock, Javara, Modern Automotive, L. David Mounts, David Neill, Novant Health, the Prim Family Foundation, Reynolds American, Ben C. Sutton, Jr., the Truist Charitable Fund, Claire and Randall Tuttle, Wake Forest Baptist Health, Wake Forest University, Wells Fargo (Business) and the Wells Fargo Foundation, John Whitaker, and the Whitaker Park Development Authority.
+Allegacy Federal Credit Union, Atrium Health Wake Forest Baptist, Mr. and Mrs. Bruce Babcock, The Budd Group, Alan and Lisa Caldwell, Cook Medical, Jean C. Davis, Brenda Diggs, Duke Energy, Flow Automotive, Flow Lexus, Front Street Capital, Paul Fulton, Drew and Kelley Hancock, Javara, Bill McClain, Modern Automotive, L. David Mounts, David Neill, Novant Health, the Prim Family Foundation, Reynolds American, Ben C. Sutton, Jr., the Truist Charitable Fund, Claire and Randall Tuttle, Wells Fargo (Business) and the Wells Fargo Foundation, John Whitaker, and the Whitaker Park Development Authority.